| Elizabethan England - The Age of Treason History is alive in each one of us. The aggregation of all that we collectively, and individually

 eventual execution.
 Mary's claim to the English throne came through her grandmother Margaret Tudor,

+Henry VIII's eldest sister, who had married James IV of Scotland.
 When Elizabeth succeeded to the throne, there was disagreement about her right to follow Mary I.

 Elizabeth's mother Anne Boleyn, was according to some, not legally married, because Henry's divorce